vjeux/bazaar-engine/src/engine/engine2/notes.md

 - We assume skills are defined as being on the board for their location
 - Assume monsters have no cards in stash (we get none from the api)
 - SelfBoard includes skills, while SelfHand is only CardItems

+make sure attribute setter for

+heal caps at maxhealth
+lifesteal caps at maxhealth